Workington Lifeboat Station: History

 At daybreak on Saturday 19 September 1885, just the top portion of a ship's mast was spotted above the water, off Mossbay Point, between Harrington and Workington.
 The crew had taken to the rigging when the vessel was wrecked.
 The one remaining survivor was soon seen to be washed away.
-The tug Derwent put out from Workington, towing a harbour boat with four men aboard, but the boat capsized, and one man was also lost.
+The tug Derwent put out from Workington, towing a harbour boat with four men aboard, but the boat capsized, and one man, Alexander Donnon, was also lost.
 The vessel was the schooner Margaret of Ramsey, Isle of Man.
 The bodies of the two crew, William Cowle and William Kennish, and the Master, Robert Christian, were found washed up on the beach.
 James Henry Christian, aged 13, the Master's son, was found later.

 It was following this wreck and loss of life, that requests were made to the RNLI for the provision of a lifeboat at Workington, which was agreed.
 A lifeboat house and slipway were constructed at a cost of £395.

-The lifeboat, a 34-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was pulled on its carriage, drawn by eight horses, through the town in a grand procession.
+The lifeboat, a 34 ft self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was pulled on its carriage, drawn by eight horses, through the town in a grand procession.
 At a ceremony at the shore, south of the pier, the lifeboat was named the Dodo (ON 79) in accordance with the wishes of the donor, the late Miss Harrison of London.
 Accepted by the District Inspector of Life-boats, Lt.
 Tipping, RN, the boat was handed over to the care of the local RNLI committee.